SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Introduction

-through the Jacobian $(\boldsymbol{J}_n)_{ij} = \partial f_{n,i} / \partial f_{n-1,j}$ of every elementary operation to accumulate the derivative of the entire program.
-This is numerically exact, free of precision parameters, usually requires fewer operations than finite differences, but is perhaps less intuitive, harder to implement and needs the source code to interpret the program \eqref{eq:program} in the non-standard way \eqref{eq:program_derivative}.
+through the Jacobian $(\boldsymbol{J}_n)_{ij} = \partial f_{n,i} / \partial f_{n-1,j}$ of every operation to accumulate the derivative of the entire program.
+This is numerically exact and free of precision parameters, while usually requiring fewer operations than finite differences.
+But it is perhaps less intuitive, harder to implement, and needs the source code of the program \eqref{eq:program} to interpret it in the nonstandard way \eqref{eq:program_derivative}.

-Notably, while the function \eqref{eq:program} must be evaluated inside-to-outside (right-to-left), the chain rule \eqref{eq:program_derivative} is an \emph{associative} matrix product that can be evaluated in any order.
-This generally changes the number of operations and is a more open-ended computational problem. \textit{Forward-mode} automatic differentiation seeds $\boldsymbol{J}_1 = \boldsymbol{1}$ (the derivative of the input with respect to itself) and multiplies $\boldsymbol{J}_N (\boldsymbol{J}_{N-1} (\cdots (\boldsymbol{J}_2 (\boldsymbol{J}_1))))$ by \enquote{pushing} every column of $\boldsymbol{J}_1$ forward through the product in the same evaluation order as $\boldsymbol{f}$. \textit{Reverse-mode} first computes $\boldsymbol{f}$ in a forward pass, then seeds $\boldsymbol{J}_N = \boldsymbol{1}$ (the derivative of the output with respect to itself) and multiplies $((((\boldsymbol{J}_N) \boldsymbol{J}_{N-1}) \cdots) \boldsymbol{J}_2) \boldsymbol{J}_1$ by \enquote{pulling} every row of $\boldsymbol{J}_N$ backwards through the product.
-This usually makes forward-mode faster when $\boldsymbol{f}: \mathbb{R}^a \rightarrow \mathbb{R}^b$ has more outputs $b \gg a$, and reverse-mode better when there are more inputs $a \gg b$.
+Notably, while the function \eqref{eq:program} must be evaluated inside-to-outside (right-to-left), the chain rule \eqref{eq:program_derivative} is an associative matrix product that can be evaluated in any order.
+This generally changes the number of operations and is a more open-ended computational problem.
+Forward-mode automatic differentiation seeds $\boldsymbol{J}_1 = \boldsymbol{1}$ (the derivative of the input with respect to itself) and multiplies $\boldsymbol{J}_N (\boldsymbol{J}_{N-1} (\cdots (\boldsymbol{J}_2 \boldsymbol{J}_1)))$ by \enquote{pushing} every column of $\boldsymbol{J}_1$ forward through the product in the same evaluation order as $\boldsymbol{f}$.
+Reverse-mode first computes $\boldsymbol{f}$ in a forward pass, then seeds $\boldsymbol{J}_N = \boldsymbol{1}$ (the derivative of the output with respect to itself) and multiplies $(((\boldsymbol{J}_N \boldsymbol{J}_{N-1}) \cdots) \boldsymbol{J}_2) \boldsymbol{J}_1$ by \enquote{pulling} every row of $\boldsymbol{J}_N$ backwards through the product.
+This usually makes forward-mode faster when $\boldsymbol{f}: \mathbb{R}^m \rightarrow \mathbb{R}^n$ has more outputs ($n \gg m$), and reverse-mode better when there are more inputs ($m \gg n$).

-In practice, both modes are implemented using techniques like operator overloading or source code transformation.
-The former overloads every operation to accept a special number type that propagates both values and derivatives, such as \textit{dual numbers} for forward-mode \cite[e.g.][]{revelsForwardModeAutomaticDifferentiation2016}.
-The latter transforms the code for $\boldsymbol{f}$ into another code that computes $\boldsymbol{J}$.
-In any case, automatic differentiation requires access to the source code!
+In practice, both modes are implemented using techniques called operator overloading or source code transformation.
+The former specializes every function on a particular \enquote{dual number} type that propagates both the value and derivative of the function \citep[e.g.,][]{revelsForwardModeAutomaticDifferentiation2016}.
+The latter analyzes the source code for $\boldsymbol{f}$ and transforms it into another code that computes $\boldsymbol{J}$.
+In any case, automatic differentiation does not work on compiled binaries, but requires access to the source code to compute gradients with a different path through the instructions of the program.